The Duke is actually an Eldritch AbominationThe tornado is his true form, a being personifying the darkness in air.

 The Duke faked the Sunrise with his organ.Even if he doesn't use it much, it still may have a "sunny setting".

 Edmund is a Reality Warper.His belief in the story of Chanticleer makes it real, and his fear of the Duke allows him to manifest in the Real World.
 The Duke has his own reality warping abilities, senses Edmund's power, and attempts to neutralize it by transforming him into a helpless kitten.
 Edmund, however, continues to subconsciously flex his influence over the storybook world.
 The Duke becomes an increasingly Large Ham with a Weaksauce Weakness to light and an affinity for Villain Songs (Narmish lyrics provided by Edmund).
 Chanticleer becomes an Affectionate Parody of Elvis because Edmund's heard his songs, and he strikes it big in the city because that's what Edmund came up with to explain why he hadn't come back to the farm.
 Goldie falls in love with Chanticleer despite her earlier anger and jealousy because Edmund thinks they're in love.
 Peepers died in the crash; the nightmare sequence immediately following is Edmund rejecting that reality and substituting his own.
 Ultimately, the Duke decides to kill him and end the threat that way; unfortunately, he acted after Edmund had invoked The Power of Friendship, allowing Patou and the others to pick up where he left off and then bring him back.
 Now, the question remains: did Edmund jump over into the storybook world at the end, or did he flex his powers and transform the real farm into the storybook one...?

-Edmond died when the tree crashed into his room.The rest of the movie is the bizarre afterlife he created for himself.
+Edmond died, or was put in a coma, when the tree crashed into his room.The rest of the movie is the bizarre afterlife or Dying Dream he created for himself.